Enquire Now Refer a student

 • Successful completion of an Australian Year 12 qualification or equivalent possess basic computer skills

-• Mature age students (22+) will also be considered without the minimum education requirements.
-Each case will be reviewed individually to ascertain the capacity of the student to meet course requirements.
+*Mature age students (22+) may also be considered without the minimum education requirements.
+Each case will be reviewed individually to ascertain the capacity of the applicant to meet course requirements.

-• A satisfactory National Police Clearance / Australian Federal Police Clearance Certificate (AFP) / NCC
+• A satisfactory National Police Clearance (NCC) or Australian Federal Police (AFP) Clearance certificate

 Our approach is to collect evidence on whether the student can perform to the standards of the workplace.
 This is based on the relevant unit of competency, and you’ll find these tools being used: